CivicActions/compliancetools/README.md

 ### makefamilies

-`makefamilies` aggregates the control files in the `components` directory by family, for example the file `docs/controls/AC.md` will contain all of the component controls that pertain to _Access Control_.
+`makefamilies` aggregates the control files in the `components` directory by family, for example the file `docs/controls/AC.md` will contain all the component controls that pertain to _Access Control_.

 ```bash
 $ makefamilies --help